Header image - halogenation of aromatic rings

 Lewis acids

-Lewis acids are substances which are able to accept a pair of electrons from another species , a Lewis base.
-In order to accept a pair of electrons the Lewis acid must have a space to put them- obviously!
-That is it must have empty orbitals available.
+Lewis acids are substances which are able to accept a pair of electrons from another species, a Lewis base.
+In order to accept a pair of electrons the Lewis acid must have a space to put them- obviously! that is it must have empty orbitals available.
 Molecules which have less than an octet of electrons (8 electrons) fit the bill here.
 The diagram below shows two common Lewis acid molecules where the central atoms in each molecule only has 6 electrons in their valency or outer electron shell.

-3d representations of Lewis acid molecules
+3d representations of Lewis acid molecules using aluminium chloride and iron bromide as examples.

 FeBr3 acts as a Lewis acid catalyst and enables bromine to add